 Certifications and Labelling

-Most compostable products sold in Australia are certified to European or American Standards, however most composters do not accept these for composting under Australian conditions.
-While these are a better choice than products with no certification, the best solution would be government policy to require all products to be certified to the Australian Standard.
+Many compostable products sold in Australia are certified to European or American Standards, and while these are a better choice than products with no certification, the best solution would be government policy to require all products to be certified to the Australian Standard.

 Be wary of symbols used by marketers to indicate supposed biodegradability or compostability, but that are not linked to a standard.